erikh/did-toolkit/README.md

 you to build services and other tools that are compliant with the specification.

+The toolkit makes a sincere best-effort to maximize compliance with did-core, and eventually the did-web spec.
+DIF and other specs I hope will follow.

 ### Currently Supported Features

 -   DID (identifier-only) syntax